Adventures of our family of five, our ruler the cat, and a sweetly disobedient dog.

 Oh, he would have loved Julian.
 He would have loved teaching him about music (I still know too much about music from the 50's-70's for not having been alive during those decades), how to play tennis, how to dribble a basketball, and how to grill when it's snowing.
 Boy did he love grilling during winter.
 What is it about men, an open flame, and meat that makes them so happy?
 I'll never understand it but I will have the image of my dad grilling in the rain holding a beer emblazoned in my memory forever.

+Ultimately, he was my hero.
+I'm sure I'm not the first to talk about a daughter's love of her father and I reach out to my fellow females who understand the absolute love a girl can have for her dad.
 My father was a great man....now that's the understatement of the year.
 He was the benchmark by which I have compared every man I have ever met and will continue to be my guiding light.
 I will continue to live my life in a way that I know he would be proud and now with a son, I will do my best to raise him with the same love, humor, and wisdom my father raised me.

 So to all of you who have your families near and dear this holiday season, give your parents a great big hug for me.
 If they are not near, well, I pray that you will have the chance to give them that hug the next time you have the opportunity.
 I love my father and while this holiday season will be tough without him here, I look forward to showing Julian a season my father would have been proud of.